 What are Diamond Dotz?
 Find out how to create sparkly art pieces in this fun and relaxing craft!
-Get the ultimate guide plus tips and tricks for success.
+Get the ultimate diamond painting guide plus tips and tricks for success.

 What Are Diamond Dotz?

 Diamond Dotz are sparkly little dots that you will place on the sticky fabric using the enclosed stylus.
 The individual dots are very similar to rhinestones in their look, round, and about 2.5mm in diameter.